Create a Usage Plan

 The Auth Policy field only supports the value API Key for the moment.
 Future versions of the Gloo Portal will support alternative auth policies.

-Click on Create API Product to complete the process.
+Click on Create Plan to complete the process.
 The Usage Plan will now appear under the Plans tab.

 We created a Usage Plan that uses the API Key authentication policy and limits requests to five per minute.
-Once a user or group is associated with this plan, they will be able to provision an API Key and access the API Product.
+Once a user or group is associated with this plan, they will be able to provision an API Key and access the API Product version in this Environment.

 Now that you have successfully created a Usage Plan for an API Product, the next step in the process is to associate users and groups with the Usage Plan and test their access.